 Merryn Somerset Webb started her career in Tokyo at public broadcaster NHK before becoming a Japanese equity broker at what was then Warburgs.
-She went on to work at SBC and then UBS without moving from her desk in Kamiyacho (it was the age of mergers).
+She went on to work at SBC and UBS without moving from her desk in Kamiyacho (it was the age of mergers).

 After five years in Japan she returned to work in the UK at Paribas.
 This soon became BNP Paribas.
-Again no desk move was required.
+Again, no desk move was required.
 On leaving the City, Merryn helped The Week magazine with its City pages before becoming the launch editor of MoneyWeek in 2000.